-To assess the effect of this decision and the overall impact of including the quota, we compare three policies: 1.
-Quota First: this policy corresponds to the actual implementation described in Section 4.2, i.e., assigning first the quota seats and then the regular seats in the applicants' preference lists.
+To assess the effect of this decision and the overall impact of including the quota, we compare three policies:

-2. No Quota: this policy assumes that there is no quota.

-3. Quota Last: this policy simulates the opposite case, i.e., assigning first the regular seats and then the quota in the applicants' preference lists.
+- 1. Quota first: This policy corresponds to the actual implementation described in Section 4.2, that is, assigning the quota seats first and then the regular seats in the applicants' preference lists. - 2.
+No quota: This policy assumes that there is no quota. - 3.
+Quota last: This policy simulates the opposite case, that is, assigning first the regular seats and then the quota in the applicants' preference lists.

-In Table 7, we report the results obtained from 10,000 simulations of each policy, where we consider only the main round of the process for simplicity.18 For each policy, we report the average and the standard deviation of the percentage of students (1) assigned to their top choice, (2) to a lower preference, (3) to their current school, and (4) not assigned.
-Also, for each policy, we compute a measure of school diversity given by the percentage of disadvantaged classmates that each student has in her school and grade (see Appendix B.3 for more details).
+In Table 7, we report the results obtained from 10,000 simulations of each policy, where we consider only the main round of the process for simplicity.
+18 For each policy, we report the average and the standard deviation of the percentage of students (1) assigned to their top choice, (2) assigned to a lower preference, (3) assigned to their current school, and (4) not assigned.
+Also, for each policy, we compute a measure of school diversity given by the percentage of disadvantaged classmates students have in their school and grade (see Appendix B.3 for more details).

-First, comparing the actual implementation with the case with no quotas (i.e., Quota First vs. No Quota), we observe that disadvantaged students perform better when there is a quota, but the differences are relatively small.
+First, comparing the actual implementation with the case with no quotas (i.e., quota first vs. no quota), we observe that disadvantaged students perform better when there is a quota, but the differences are relatively small.
 One possible reason is that, by processing the quota first, disadvantaged students with high priority fill the quota.
 However, these students would also be admitted under the regular admissions process, and thus other disadvantaged students would benefit by processing the quota last.
-This becomes clear when comparing the results of our implementation with those in the last two columns in Table 7 (i.e., Quota First vs. Quota Last).
+This becomes clear when comparing the results of our implementation with those in the last two columns in Table 7 (i.e., quota first vs. quota last).
 We observe that disadvantaged students are significantly better off when the quota is processed last.
-For instance, the fraction of disadvantaged students assigned to their top choice increases by 2.5%, while the fraction that is unassigned decreases by 1.3%.
+For instance, the fraction of disadvantaged students assigned to their top choice increases by 2.5%, whereas the fraction that is unassigned decreases by 1.3%.
 Finally, we observe that processing the quota first helps improve the diversity of schools, which is the main objective of having the quota in our setting.
-Specifically, Quota First has a diversity of 0.566 (similar to No Quota) while Quota Last has a diversity of 0.574, where a number close to 0.54 would be optimal.19 But we also observe that processing the quota last reduces the variance in the fraction of disadvantaged classmates. which is also desirable.
-These results confirm that the order in which quotas are processed matters.
-Processing the quota last helps the group of students targeted by this policy, even when they represent most of the process participants, but can diminish the diversity of the schools.
+Specifically, quota first has a diversity of 0.566 (similar to no quota) whereas quota last has a diversity of 0.574, where a number close to 0.54 would be optimal.19 But we also observe that processing the quota last reduces the variance in the fraction of disadvantaged classmates, which is also desirable.
+These results confirm that the order in